WebAhead/master-reference/coursebook/week-1/codereviewintro.md

 ### 1. Locate the GitHub repository you are planning to review :mag:

-* Students are responsible for:
-  * sharing a link to their repo in their cohort's gitter channel prior to 10am, so that all code reviewers (students, mentors, alumni) know where to go
-  * Clone the repo of the project you're reviewing and run the app from your local machine, to check whether it runs as expected.
-    + Chances are, if you run the app, you will do something slightly different than what the author tried when testing their change.
-You may discover important cases they missed.

-Mentors of your week will organise code reviews from other mentors/alumni :sparkles:

 ----

 ### 2. Overview of Files in the repo :file_folder: